zetadin/pmx/docs/examples/hybrid_topology.rst

     >>> for i, itp in enumerate(pmxitps):
     >>>     itp.write('pmxitp_%s.itp' % i)

-You will then need to update the ``pmxtop.itp`` accordingly so to include the new itp file.
+You will then need to update the ``pmxtop.top`` accordingly so to include the new itp file.

 If you like getting lots of screen output, you can set the ``verbose`` argument